TheArjunAgarwal/haskell2025/chapters-typ/ch06_polymorphism.typ

 (\ x y -> x == y) :: Eq a => a -> a -> Bool
 ```

-The reader should not be equipped with everything they need to understand how types can be read and can now use type inference like this to understand haskell programs better.
+The reader should now be equipped with everything they need to understand how types can be read and can now use type inference like this to understand haskell programs better.

 === Higher Order Functions on Maybe Type